mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 other countries have implemented similar legislation.
 It's a specific, concrete goal worth thinking hard about.

+Incidentally, in most analyses like this it's conventional to engage in a lot of cross-comparison between approaches.
+Analyses which don't do such cross-comparisons tend to get criticised: &ldquo;but why didn't you consider [other approach] which [works better because]&rdquo;.
+Doing such comparisons makes good sense if your goal is to figure out where to invest resources, or what outcomes are likely.
+But those aren't the point of this analysis.
+The point here is to more clearly understand the bounds on the overall complexity of the problem.
+If _some_ approach can work at a reasonable price point, then better solutions are certainly possible.
+So let me say: I think we can likely do much better than direct air capture.
+But I think this analysis is useful for bounding the difficulty of the problem.

 I've been talking at an abstract level, in terms of government programs and so on.
 It's also worth putting these numbers in individual terms.
 On average, US citizens produce about 20 tonnes of CO2 emissions each year.
 At $100 per tonne for DAC, that's $2,000 each year.
 At $10 per tonne, it's $200 each year.
-And at $1 per tonne, it's
-$20 each year.
 Again, we can see that the $10 per tonne price point looks very feasible &ndash; $200 is quite a bit of money for most people, but it's about what they routinely spend for many important things in their life.
+And while
+$2,000 really is a lot of money for most people, it's also much less than the median US citizen routinely spend for many important aspects of their lives.

-There's a lot of variation in other countries, but among large countries the US is on the high end of per-capita emissions.
+There's a lot of variation in other countries, but among large, wealthy countries the US is on the high end of per-capita emissions.
 In countries like France and Sweden, which have worked hard on reducing emissions, the numbers tend to be more like 5 tonnes of CO2 emissions per year.
-And so $100 DAC comes out to $500 per person per year, $10 DAC to $50 per person per year, and $1 DAC to $5 per person per year.
+And so $100 DAC comes out to $500 per person per year, and $10 DAC to $50 per person per year.

-I guess it's not exactly popular to memorize numbers and simple models.
-Still, I wish people discussing climate change knew these numbers or some equivalently informative set.
+I guess it's not currently popular to memorize numbers and simple models of climate change.
+Still, I wish people discussing climate change knew not just these numbers (or some equivalently informative set), but also many more.
 I've sat in meetings about climate change where many attendees appeared to have almost no quantitative awareness of the scale of the problem.
-Without such an awareness of, and facility with, quantitative models, their only chance of making progress is by accident, in my opinion.
+Without such an awareness of, and facility with, quantitative models, their only chance of making substantive progress is by accident, in my opinion.

 # How much will direct air capture cost, in the near future?